 3) Two Photographers (but which photographers?)

-Having two photographers (primary plus second shooter) has become commonplace.
+Having two photographers (primary plus second shooter) has become commonplace in the wedding industry.
 But many of the larger wedding photography companies out there substitute photographers based on availability.
-Will the two folks with whom you built trust in January be the same two individuals who show up at your wedding in July?
+Will the two folks with whom you built trust in January be the same two individuals who show up at your wedding in August?

 I think this is as good a time as any for a shameless plug.
-When you book Jesse La Plante Photography for your wedding, you’re guaranteed to have the same two photographers (Jesse and Moira) with you for the duration, from the initial meeting to the delivery of your images after your wedding.
-Moira and I have been shooting weddings together for nearly six years and, rest assured, you won’t have to worry about me pulling the ‘bait and switch’ and bringing a portfolio-building photo student as my second shooter.
+When you book J. La Plante Photo for your wedding, you’re guaranteed to have the same two photographers (Jesse and Moira) with you for the duration, from the initial email/phone call/meeting to the final delivery of your images after your wedding.
+Moira and I have been shooting weddings together for 13 years and, rest assured, you won’t have to worry about us pulling the ‘bait and switch’ and bringing a portfolio-building photo student as a second shooter.

 4) Do I get a refund if _____?

-Do I get a refund if my photographer runs out of gas on the way to my wedding and can’t make it in time?
+Will I receive a refund if my photographer runs out of gas on the way to my wedding and can’t make it?
 Absolutely.
 Do I get a refund if it rains and I don’t get all the photos I wanted?
 Absolutely not.
-Do I get a refund if my photographer drops his camera in the fountain and loses all of our images?
+Do I get a refund if my photographer drops her camera in the fountain and loses all of our images?
 Of course.
 Do I get a refund if my church accidentally double-booked my wedding day and we can’t have our ceremony?
 Nope.
 Do you see the pattern here?
 If forces beyond the control of your photographer contribute to a lack of photos, you won’t be entitled to a refund.
 But if you miss out on photos due to circumstances for which your photographer is directly responsible, you have every right to a refund.

 But this is a two-way street.
 If you cancel your wedding for any reason, your photographer will keep your retainer.
 This is usually somewhere in the neighborhood of 25-50% of your total bill and due upon signing.
 In fact, this is the very reason your wedding photographer requires a retainer.
 He or she probably had several couples interested in your date, and if your wedding doesn’t happen, regardless of the reason, your photographer is now left with an open date.

-This isn’t so much something to look for in your contract as it is something that couple after couple asks if I put in my contracts.
+This isn’t so much something to look for in your contract as it is something that some couples are curious if we put into our contracts.
 Let the record state: unequivocally, no!
-While it sure is nice to have a bite to eat during the course of an eight-hour shoot, and you probably don’t want your photographer’s blood sugar to drop during your first dance, I deem it unnecessary to put the needs of my belly in a legally-binding business document.
+While it sure is nice to have a bite to eat during the course of an 12-hour shoot (and you probably don’t want your photographers’ blood sugar to drop during your first dance), we deem it unnecessary to include the needs of our bellies in a legally-binding business document.
 That said, whether or not you’re contractually obligated, feeding your photographers (and all your vendors, for that matter) is just the right thing to do.

 Looking for unique and interesting wedding photography for your own wedding (or know someone who is)?